pathofwasd/PathOfWasd/README.md

   I’ll open-source the project eventually.
 The code is a rushed mess — it’s my first WPF app.
 I’ve done a lot of refactoring, but there’s more to do.

 - 📨 **Want the code early?**
-  If I haven’t uploaded it yet and it’s been a while, feel free to message me on Discord.
+  If I haven’t uploaded it yet and it’s been a while, feel free to message me on Discord server of Paht of WASD.
 I’ll release it manually if needed.

 - 🔒 **Why the delay on source release?**
   Just in case GGG ends up disliking the app and asks for a takedown, I can remove the repo and reduce the chance of signature detection on current builds.